-They live in scrubland and forest and feed on a diet of mainly plants.
-These include forbs, fungi, lichens, leaves, buds and twigs.
-They are also know to eat insects occasionally although these do not make up a large part of their diet.
+They live in scrubland and forest and feed on a diet of central plants.
+These include forbs, fungi, lichens, leaves, buds, and twigs.
+They are also known to eat insects occasionally, although these do not make up a large part of their diet.

-The Northern red-back vole measure up to 17.5cm long including their tail with a weigh up to 40g.
-They are a light rusty brown color with a short tail.
+The Northern red-back vole measures up to 17.5cm long, including its tail, weighing up to 40g.
+They are a light rusty brown color with short seats.

-They built their nests under rocks, roots, fallen trees or in burrows.
+They built their nests under rocks, roots, fallen trees, or caves.

 Northern Right-Whale Dolphin

-The Northern right whale dolphin is a large species of dolphin, measuring 10.2ft (3.1m), although only weighing 250 lb.
+The Northern right whale is a large dolphin, measuring 10.2ft (3.1m) and only weighing 250 lb.

 They are distinctive in appearance as being the only dolphin in the North Pacific without a dorsal fin.
 They are black with a lighter white underside.

-They travel with other dolphins including Risso’s dolphins and Pacific white-sided dolphins.
+They travel with other dolphins, including Risso’s and Pacific white-sided dolphins.

-They can often be seen in British Columbia and California including around Monterey Bay.
+They are often seen in British Columbia, California, and Monterey Bay.